clearsky-e/JavaScript-Speaks/Functions/this.md

     greet: () => {
         console.log(this.name); // undefined
         console.log(this);      // Window {window: Window, self: Window, document: document, name: '', location: Location, …}
-                                // since the window object do not have the name key it is showing the udefinded, so if we want to access the keys in this condition then we shuld use the normal arrow function
+                                // since the window object do not have the name key it is showing the udefinded, so if we want to access the keys in this condition then we shuld use the normal function
     }
 };
 person.greet();